joybiswas007/wifipass-go/README.md

 ## Usage
 ```
-Usage of wifipass:
+Usage:
   -connection string
         Show password for a specific WiFi connection (run as sudo)
   -doctor
         Run diagnostics to check WiFi settings, configurations, and required packages
   -list
         List previously connected WiFi networks (run as sudo)
   -qr
         Generate QR code for the current WiFi password and display it
   -qr-path string
         Specify path to save the QR code
+  -save-qr
+        Save the generated QR code to a file instead of displaying it
   -version
         Display version and exit
 ```
 ## Note: Some commands require sudo access.